 68 handle this case.

-highlight the meta description.
-We simply need to call this function to highlight the rendered content:
+to highlight the meta description.
+We simply need to call this function to highlight the rendered

-There's a couple more updates in here which should make sense without an explanation.
+There are a couple more updates in here which should make sense without an explanation.
 That's the first part, and in fact most of the work complete.
-Next let's look at how we highlight the search term in the blog post.
+Next, let’s look at how we highlight the search term in the blog post.

 Let's start by adding new imports: